 The group acknowledge that this is outside its remit but feel that there is genuine public concern.
-Operators also raised concern and are looking at ways that they can help reduce such incidents.
+Mobile phone industry representatives acknowledged that there were concerns and that the operators within the industry are looking at ways that they can help reduce such incidents.